Alcohol and entertainment licences

 How to apply

-You can apply to the council for a personal licence by downloading and completing the application form and disclosure of convictions form.
+You can apply for a personal licence by downloading and completing the application form and disclosure of convictions form.

 You must apply to the local authority for the area in which you reside.
 This is usually where you pay your Council Tax.